operator-framework/enhancements/enhancements/split-sdk-into-multiple-projects.md

    * export the pkg/ansible tree to the new repo at the top level maintaining history

+### Affect on docs website

+Today the docs are stored in a website directory in the operator-sdk repo.
+The following illustrates how the docs can be split to follow the repos:

+1. CLI and Go Operator
+   * maintains a website directory that contains the SDK docs, hosted at sdk.operatorframework.io
+1. SDK library
+   * will contain Godocs for the library
+1. Helm operator
+   * will contain Godocs for the library portion
+   * would contain a website directory that contains the Helm docs, hosted at helm-operator.operatorframework.io
+     * having its own domain means we can version the docs with the releases of the Helm operator
+1. Ansible operator
+   * will contain Godocs for the library portion
+   * would contain a website directory that contains the Helm docs, hosted at ansible-operator.operatorframework.io
+     * having its own domain means we can version the docs with the releases of the Ansible operator

 ### Implementation Details/Notes/Constraints [optional]

 See above